Defending Against Cicadas: Protecting Your Backyard and Poo

 Timing Outdoor Lighting Wisely

 It's effective to adjust your outdoor lighting to minimize cicada attraction to your yard.
 Reducing light pollution by switching to yellow or warm LED lights can make a significant difference, as these are less appealing to cicadas.
-Consider using motion sensor lights that only activate when necessary, and strategically place lights away from areas you spend time, directing them towards the yard's perimeter instead.

 Using A Pool Cover